sifzerda/hmap/README.md

 4. Push to the Branch (git push origin feature/NewFeature)
 5. Open a Pull Request

+You can also leave feedback by making an account and leaving messages on each page, at the bottom of the page.

 ## 9. Authors and acknowledgment 👻

 The author acknowledges and credits those who have contributed to this project, including: